Who is the Best Probate Lawyer in Dallas, TX?

 It’s also during the probate process that a will might be contested by someone connected to the will or by someone who can persuasively argue that they should be included in the will.
 If unexpected problems arise during probate, it will be best to have an experienced lawyer by your side in order to protect your interests.

 How does the probate process work?

-Before planning your estate and asking who is the best probate lawyer in Dallas, Texas, you may be wondering how the probate process works.
+Before planning your estate and asking who is the best Dallas probate lawyer in TX, you may be wondering how the probate process works.
 The Brandy Austin Law Firm, PLLC assists individuals and families with their estate planning needs.
 We are also available to help you with the probate process after the passing of a loved one.
-When you find out who is the best probate lawyer in Dallas, TX you can also learn about ways to save on estate taxes and how to avoid probate altogether.
 This can be highly advantageous for your heirs as the probate process will lengthen the time it takes to resolve estate issues and subsequently distribute the assets.
-Call us for a free consultation with the best probate lawyer in Dallas, TX to learn more about the estate planning services that we offer.
+Call us for a free consultation to learn more about the estate planning services we offer.

 What are the steps involved in the probate process?

 It can vary somewhat, but the process for probate usually follows these steps:

 - If the deceased did not leave a will, then the Probate Court Judge will name an executor for the estate.
 Usually the person named is an immediate family member of the deceased or a close family friend.
 The executor named as such will file the appropriate probate papers with the local probate court.

 - If the deceased left a will and named an executor, that executor will file the appropriate probate papers with the local probate court.